ErikSierra/FalconContainment/README.md

 - Printing informative error messages for easy debugging.

 ## Notes
-- Make sure you have a valid credentials for the CrowdStrike API, as you will need to provide them in the configuration file (YAML).
+- Make sure you have a valid credentials for the CrowdStrike API, as you will need to provide them in the configuration file (.yaml).
 - Make sure you provide the correct file path for the (.txt) file containing the hostnames, as it is required for the program to process the hosts.
 - Review the configuration file to ensure that it contains the right information, including the client ID and client secret, which are required for authentication to the API.
 - Review the limitations of the API, which may affect the success rate of containing hosts.